tml21/libtml-c/doc/tml_install.md

 - **Required for:** libTML
 - **Remarks:** On Unix-like systems the Vortex library can be compiled from source

-To build the TLS module, the SSL development library (libssl-dev) is required.
-On Debian wheezy, for example, you can install the libraries with using apt-get.
+To build the Vortex TLS module,  [`openSSL`](http://www.gnu.org/) (on Windows) respectively the SSL development library (on Debian) is required.

+On Debian, for example, you can install the libraries with using apt-get.

 	apt-get install libssl-dev